lew42/web-os/m3/monetization.md

 This allows the software to benefit from being open source (allow anyone to contribute to it), and also allows the producer to charge money.

 The code is public, so there are no physical protections, just the legal implications.

+## Begging

+Some open-source projects ask their communities to contribute.
+From a few twitter conversations, I've realized that most companies aren't inclined to pay for something if they don't have to.
+Not just out of selfishness/greed, but because it's not a standard operating procedure, and making it happen requires effort.